yiisoft/files/README.md

 ### Path matchers

-An `PathMatcherInterface` can be passed by key `filter` in the `options` method's argument.
+A `PathMatcherInterface` can be passed by `filter` key in the `options` argument of a method.
-`PathMatcher` and `CompositeMatcher` implements the `PathMatcherInterface`.
-CompositeMatcher is just a list of items who implements PathMatcherInterface.
+Both `PathMatcher` and `CompositeMatcher` implement the `PathMatcherInterface`. `CompositeMatcher` allows using a list of `PathMatcherInterface` sequentially.

-Pattern matching is based on `yiisoft/strings` package.
-See more information here https://github.com/yiisoft/strings#wildcardpattern-usage
+Pattern matching is based on `yiisoft/strings` package [and is described in its readme](https://github.com/yiisoft/strings#wildcardpattern-usage).

 ### Other